Opening a bank account in Thailand

 - Siam Commercial Bank (SCB): A sizable branch network, top-notch insurance options, and an intuitive mobile app are all provided by SCB.
 The bank also has a modest entrance requirement for opening an account.
 Non-residents and expatriates frequently only require a passport and a deposit.

 - Krung Thai Bank (KTB): Krung Thai, a government-owned bank, is the second-largest bank in the nation with more than 1,200 domestic locations.
-It's simple to open an account at Krung Thai since normally not much documentation is needed.
+It's simple to open an account at Krung Thai since normally not much Paper works is needed.

 - CIMB Bank: The tenth largest commercial bank in the nation is CIMB, formerly Bank Thai.
 They provide a wide range of insurance coverage, and foreign nationals with a tourist visa can create an account.